rossgrat/wubzduh/README.md

 SPOTIFY_CLIENT_SECRET=<your-client-secret>
 ```

+## Initial Deployment to Server

+## Continuous Deployment to Server

 # TODO
+- Do something intelligent with page and thread errors instead of just crashing
 - Add logger to record visits, use zlogger package
 - Use JSON for config files
 - Postgres is too heavyweight for this application, consider using sqlite or leveldb